Yoquec/documenter/README.md

 ```

 > [!WARNING]
-> For now, installation to ~/.local is not supported.
+> For the time being, non-root installation is not supported